eranmick/pediatric-mNGS-LRTI-classifier/README.md

 7. `07-calc_bac_vir_scores.R` - Calculates summary viral and bacterial/fungal scores for all patient samples.
 8. `08-integrated_classifier_cv.R` - Trains a logistic regression model for each train/test split that integrates the i) host LRTI probability, ii) viral score, and iii) bacterial/fungal score, and then generates out-of-fold LRTI probabilities.
 9. `09-output_cv_auc_roc.R` - Generates per-fold AUC tables and ROC curves from the out-of-fold probabilities of the Definite/No Evidence samples based on i) the host random forest classifier and ii) the integrated host+microbial classifier.
-10. `10-host_predict_on_sus_ind.R` - Trains a host random forest model on all the Definite/No Evidence samples, using the genes selected from all those samples, and then classifies the "Suspected" and "Indeterminate" LRTI samples.
+10. `10-host_predict_on_sus_ind.R` - Trains a host random forest model on all the Definite/No Evidence samples, using the genes selected from all those samples, and then classifies the "Suspected" and "Indeterminate" LRTI samples, whose LRTI status is uncertain.
 11. `11-integrated_predict_on_sus_ind.R` - Trains a logistic regression model on all the Definite/No Evidence samples using their host probabilities and microbial scores, and then classifies the Suspected/Indeterminate samples.